SkylerFog/Skyler-Fog-Context/context.md

 ## {{skyler.status.humandelta}}

-### Title: Human Delta Diagnostic – Contributor Behavior Effects
+### Title: Human Delta – Contributor's Human Effects

 Summarizes the user’s observed influence on **other contributors’ behavior**, based on new mass placement and system echo response.